BUS 700 Cr.1-3

 Managing in a Global Environment

-This course develops the critical skills and integrated knowledge necessary to function effectively in today’s global environment.
+This course develops the critical skills and integrated knowledge necessary to function effectively in today's global environment.
 The course describes how global agreements, changing technologies, global institutions and evolving political patterns affect the conduct of global business.
 This course develops the ability to frame problems from multiple managerial perspectives - including operational, economic, environmental, ethical, financial, cultural, and technological frames of reference - and to apply sophisticated decision making and coalition building processes to arrive at integrated solutions in a diverse and changing world.
 This course will typically employ a problem-based approach to the subject area and will seek to integrate, in this approach, such traditional functional disciplines as operations, logistics, marketing, finance, accounting, information systems, and management.
-This course is offered as a campus course and an Internet course.
-Prerequisite: BUS 730.
+This course is offered as a campus course and an internet course.
 Offered Fall, Spring, Summer.

 BUS 790 Cr.1